dikortis/LetsTalkETC/Episodes/Episode_12.md

-know they people will subscribe to a contract and you know code is rather than let code bball and so we and then we saw the etherion classic project and we saw that taking off and getting some traction and it looks really interesting and we followed it of course we got some least i got some i think Justin probably did to some etherium classic tokens from the split because you get a theorem in here in classic I bought some more classic um a few months later on the advice of um pretty much the community whose those involved in saying it what's interesting and so we met up with Carlo in New York spent today talking about
+know they people will subscribe to a contract and you know code is rather than let code bball and so we and then we saw the ethereum classic project and we saw that taking off and getting some traction and it looks really interesting and we followed it of course we got some least i got some i think Justin probably did to some ethereum classic tokens from the split because you get ethereum here in classic I bought some more classic a few months later on the advice of pretty much the community whose those involved in saying it what's interesting and so we met up with Carlo in New York spent today talking about